Agentic Workflows

 to disable interactive approval gates for actions marked safe-outputs.

 The orchestrator (src/orchestrator/) is not yet implemented.
-The manual-prompt approach below remains the workflow.
+The manual-prompt approach above remains the workflow.

 When Fully Automated (CI)